americanas-go/log/README.md

 ```

 #### WithTypeOf
-creates an entry from the standard logger and adds type and package information fields.
+creates an entry from the standard logger and adds type and package information to it.

 ```go
 package main